The Daily Squib: Spoofs, humorous takes and social commentary

+On 18 December 2023 The Daily Squib editor, Aur Esenbel interviewed former Conservative Party Chancellor of the Exchequer Lord Norman Lamont of Lerwick on the subject of Brexit and his stance in the House of Lords preserving the 2016 United Kingdom European Union membership referendum as well as the multiple problems encountered with the UK's ongoing relationship with the European Union.

+On 27 December 2023 The Daily Squib editor, Aur Esenbel, a guitarist himself and long-time listener interviewed iconic guitarist Steve Vai on his "career and spirit related subjects".
+When asked about his legendary composition For the Love of God (instrumental) an excerpt of Vai's reply displays his deep appreciation of spiritual matters relating to his music, life and death: "Humans do not have souls, they are soul.
+That is actually all we are.
+We are not our past, or our name, the thoughts in our head or even our body."

+On 5 February 2025, The Daily Squib published a satirical article imagining what President Donald Trump would do to the Gaza Strip once it gets cleared out.
+On 26 February 2025, through his social media site Truth Social, President Trump posted an almost identical AI video representation of the Daily Squib spoof article on Gaza.

+On 22 April 2025, The Daily Squib published a satirical article imagining President Donald Trump as the next Pope after the death of Pope Francis.
+On 3 May 2025 Donald Trump posted an almost identical AI image of himself as the Pope on Truth Social which went viral.

-Censorship
+Censorship and Threats

 On 11 July 2017, after ten years online, The Daily Squib satirical article "Ku Klux Klan Endorses Obama" was pulled off the site after Google demanded the article be removed or The Daily Squib would lose its advertising.
 The editor of The Daily Squib, Aur Esenbel replied citing the "loss of freedom of speech", "censorship of satire", and how Google had "completely misunderstood the premise of the satirical article".

 Global creative awards jury

 The Daily Squib, was chosen alongside well-known industry journals such as Adweek, Campaign magazine, Creative Review to be one of the jurors with jury president Spencer Baim, Chief Strategic officer at Vice Media for the globally acclaimed 2017 Epica Awards showcasing creativity in advertising, film and design.

 PHNX Tribute creative jury

 The Daily Squib, Editor, Aur Esenbel, was chosen as a jury member for the 2020, PHNX Tribute., a celebration of individual creatives and teams within the creative industry.